Ever heard of a pyrethrum spray?

 A natural pyrethrum spray comes from the dried blossoms of white daisies, Tanacetum cinerariifolium.
 The insecticidal activity of this potent organic compound targets an insects nervous system, paralyzing (on contact), thus leading to its death.

-The Pyrethrin spray – An established commonly used natural pesticide and considered one of the best and safest “organic insecticide sprays” permitted under National Organic Standards rules.
-Pyrethrum (“pie-wreath-rum”) combined with Piperonyl Butoxide (PBO) find themselves broadly utilized in insect control sprays.
+The Pyrethrin spray – An established commonly used natural pesticide like organic neem or insect repellent and considered one of the best and safest “organic insecticidal sprays” permitted under National Organic Standards rules.

 Advantages of Using Pyrethrum Spray